NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - reads the connected device's current LED configuration
+-   `read` - reads the connected device's current LED configuration.
--   `write` - Writes the LED configuration of the connected device
+-   `write` - Writes the LED configuration of the connected device.
     - **Parameters**:
         - Object:
             - mode - Mode of the LED.
 Can be one of the following: constant, breathe, oneshot, off.